jwparker1797/WeatherMap/README.md

     };
 ```

-If you have had a chance to try out the map, you may have noticed there are popups.
-Popups are actually a widget as well, and can include custom information by using a popup template.
-Below you will see how I create popups for the watches/warnings layer.
+If you have had a chance to try out the map, you may have noticed there are pop-ups.
+Pop-ups are actually a widget, and can include custom information by using a pop-up template.
+Below you will see how I create pop-ups for the watches/warnings layer.

 ```javascript
     var watchWarnPopupTemplate = new PopupTemplate({